 U.S. accuses JPMorgan of mortgage discrimination in lawsuit

 U.S. accuses JPMorgan of mortgage discrimination in lawsuit The U.S. said the bank overcharged "thousands" of black, Hispanic borrowers.
-Check out this story on ydr.com: http://usat.ly/2jyGw78 The U.S. government filed a lawsuit Wednesday accusing JPMorgan Chase of discriminating against "thousands" of black, Hispanic mortgage borrowers from 2006 through 2009.
+Check out this story on demingheadlight.com: http://usat.ly/2jyGw78 The United States has sued JPMorgan Chase & Co.

 Add your comments below